-According to the most recent KiwiSaver report, there are just close to 3.1 million KiwiSaver members, who have $81.6bn invested with 28 KiwiSaver providers.
+According to the most recent KiwiSaver report, there are 3.33 million KiwiSaver members, who have $111.8bn invested across 38 schemes.
 Between those providers there are over 300 different funds, offering a wide range of investment options, growth strategies and different levels of risk.

-Over the past year, the total funds under management in KiwiSaver has risen a whopping 31.7%, to $81.6bn, on the back of some remarkable market growth.
-However, as a KiwiSaver member you should be in it for the long-haul and carefully pick your fund and provider on a range of criteria, including:
+Although whatever a fund’s short-term return, it’s worth remembering that as a KiwiSaver member you should be in it for the long-haul.
+Always concentrate on long term returns, and carefully pick your fund and provider on a range of criteria, including:

 - Your age